 He is the fourth Irish receiver to be drafted in the first round,.

 Jack Snow was the first when he was taken with the No. 8 pick by the Minnesota Vikings in the 1965 draft.

 Floyd was the highest Notre Dame player picked since defensive tackle Bryant Young went No. 7 to the San Francisco 49ers in 1994.

 He was the highest Notre Dame offensive player selected since quarterback Rick Mirer went No. 2 to the Seattle Seahawks and running back Jerome Bettis went No. 10 to the Los Angeles Rams in 1993.

 Floyd left Notre Dame as the school’s all-time leader in receptions (266), receiving yards (3,645), touchdown receptions (36), receiving yards per game (86.8) and 100-yard receiving games (17).

 He led the Irish with 100 receptions, 1,147 receiving yards and nine touchdowns last season.

 Floyd had to deal with questions about his character as his senior season was put in doubt before his final spring practice with the Irish.
-He was arrested and charged with driving while intoxicated March 20, 2011.
+He was arrested on charges of driving while intoxicated March 20, 2011.

-It was Floyd's third alcohol-related brush with the law since 2009, and he was suspended from the team for spring practice in 2011.
-He was reinstated before the start of the 2011 season.
+It was Floyd’s third alcohol-related brush with the law since 2009 and he was suspended from the team for the 2011 spring practice that season.
+He was reinstated before the 2011 season.